Cybersecurity in 2020: Year End Review

 The cyber threat landscape dramatically evolved in 2020 for two primary reasons.
 The first reason is historically unique; a global pandemic caused an abrupt digital transformation which forced business and IT leaders to make critical decisions on the move.
 Meanwhile, the second reason is the increasing capability of cyber adversaries, which unfortunately amplified the impacts of the global pandemic within the IT and Cybersecurity industry.

-5 Factors that Impacted the 2020 Threat Landscape
+5 Factors that Impacted the 2020 Cybersecurity Threat Landscape

-Below are 5 factors that significantly impacted the cyber threat landscape, causing transformational cybersecurity solutions for emerging risks throughout 2020:
+Below are 5 factors that significantly impacted the cybersecurity threat landscape, causing transformational cybersecurity solutions for emerging risks throughout 2020:

 - Global pandemic – There is no quick fix for the COVID-19 pandemic and its associated cybersecurity threats, therefore a scalable and cost-effective security solution must be introduced into the threat landscape of any organization.
 Heads of Security and IT experts should consider intelligent automated security options for maintaining a hardened security posture.